How to Choose an E-Bike

-For a more performance oriented motorized whip, consider a road or gravel e-bike.
+For a more performance-oriented motorized whip, consider a road or gravel e-bike.
 Many models mirror the performance geometry of their analogue counterparts and some like the Specialized Creo SL are nearly as lightweight.
 Road and gravel e-bikes tend to prioritize battery range over motor power and some even offer extender batteries.
-If you have a longer work commute, don’t need to haul much cargo, or want to embark on long road or gravel rides with less effort on the climbs, road and gravel e-bikes are a great fit.
+If you have a longer work commute, don’t need to haul much cargo, or want to embark on long road or gravel rides with less effort on the climbs, road and gravel e-bikes are a great option.

 E-Road bikes like the Specialized Turbo Creo SL are sleek and compact, yet pack a powerful punch when you need it.

 Mountain e-bikes (eMTB)

 Mountain e-bikes or eMTBs have taken off in recent years.
 Built on the capable suspension models of their analogue cousins, eMTBs open up a world of exploration.
 Your legs no longer need to be a limiting factor when embarking on big backcountry rides, and battery powered rides like the Pivot Shuttle are so sleek and lightweight they can easily be mistaken for non-motorized bikes.
 Not to mention the growing segment of Enduro focused eMTBs like the Yeti E160 that pair big, terrain-eating suspension with a motorized boost for Enduro racing and pedaling to the top of demanding downhill courses.
 Many mountain bike trail systems have regulations around eMTB usage, so check your local trail systems for rules and access.

 Modern mountain e-bikes (eMTBs) feature the handling and performance of analogue mountain bikes but can keep you powered for longer adventures.